shawn-frank/HLSDownloader/README.md

 The download seems to continue, however the progress does not get updated.
 The solution that seems to work for now is to:
  1. Subscribe to the `UIApplication.willEnterForegroundNotification` notification
  2. Check if the device is running iOS 12 and below as the app is returns to the foreground
- 3. If it does, `cancel` and then `resume` the current download task
+ 3. If it does, `cancel` and then `resume` the download task with the url of location on the iOS device where the file was partially downloaded

 This solution seems to reset the delegate and all the `AVAssetDownloadDelegate` callbacks seem to fire again.